 First, it has more versatility than an AccuQuilt.
 And, many models also don’t require a computer or particular program to use the machine (although Brother CanvasWorkspace is still helpful to have on your computer).

-With a connected user interface, the Brother SDX125E and higher models have a built-in scanner (hence “scan” in its name) to convert drawings and images to cuts without much technical expertise needed.
+With a connected user interface, the Brother SDX125E and higher models have a built-in scanner (hence “scan” in its name) to convert drawings, pattern piecess, and other images to cuts without much technical expertise needed.

 You also don’t have to select a material to cut (as in Cricut Design Space).
 This Brother cutting machine has auto blade sensor technology that’s promised to give more accurate cuts on different materials.